msangel/msangel.github.io/_drafts/docker.md

 ### Chroot on steroids
 Docker's technology is based on LXC(Linux Containers) for <1.8 and libcontainer (now opencontainers/runc).
 All containers on a given host run under the same kernel, with other resources isolated per container.
 Docker allows isolating a process at multiple levels through namespaces and utilities:
-- cgroups: for cpu and memory limits, reduced capabilities, controlling what you can use;
+- **cgroups** for cpu and memory limits, reduced capabilities, controlling what you can use;
-- mnt: namespace provides a root filesystem, this one can be compared to chroot
+- **mnt** namespace provides a root filesystem, this one can be compared to chroot
-- pid: namespace so the process only sees itself and its children
+- **pid** namespace so the process only sees itself and its children
-- network namespace which allows the container to have its dedicated network stack
+- **network** namespace which allows the container to have its dedicated network stack
-- user namespace (quite new) which allows a non-root user on a host to be mapped with the root user within the container
+- **user** namespace which allows a non-root user on a host to be mapped with the root user within the container
-- uts provides dedicated hostname per process tree (bootstrap from system values)
+- **uts** provides dedicated hostname per process tree (bootstrap from system values)
-- ipc (inter-process communication)provides dedicated shared memory
+- **ipc** (inter-process communication)provides dedicated shared memory
 - seccomp (secure computing mode with instructions checkings)
 - selinux/apparmor (Security-Enhanced Linux / "Application Armor") - linux kernel security modules
 - ulimits (number of open file descriptors per process)